Calendar

 Continuing:

-Stripped, the artistic process of destruction and resurrection can reveal truths, unveil vulnerabilities, and engage memory.
+, the artistic process of destruction and resurrection can reveal truths, unveil vulnerabilities, and engage memory.
 An exhibition highlighting the delicate interplay between form and void.
 This dynamic showcase of six artists working in photography, mixed media, collage, and steel exposes the multiplicity of creation through reducing, distilling, tearing, removing, and shredding.
 What remains is not merely the remnants of the material's past, but a palpable memory woven into something entirely new, inviting viewers to witness the transformative power of expression through intentional subtraction.

 William Havu Gallery